belougatech/cluster-mongodb-terraform-ansible/readme.md

 * 1 internal load balancer (which will create a healthcheck, a forwarding rule, some firewall rules behing the scene)
 *  and to build the inventory list for the next step

-Then, configure the nodes with Ansible by using 2 roles for$
+Then, configure the nodes with Ansible by using 2 roles for:
 * installing MongoDB  on all nodes
 * initialize the cluster on the leader node